Critics slam 'racist' woman in gorilla mask who launched egg at Larry Elder, became violent

 LARRY ELDER ATTACKED BY EGG-THROWING AGITATORS IN LOS ANGELES

 "Today I kicked off the Recall Express bus tour.
 Before we even left Los Angeles, my security detail was physically assaulted, shot with a pellet gun, and hit with projectiles.
 The intolerant left will not stop us.
 We will recall Gavin Newsom.
-We will save California," Elder tweeted of the incident Wednesday evening," Elder tweeted Wednesday night.
+We will save California," Elder tweeted Wednesday night.

 The recall election will be held on Sept.
 14 in California, with Elder leading the pack of Republican candidates.